sentclose/sentc-docs/docs/src/guide/backend-only.md

 ### Create group

-Call the prepare function from the user object because we need the user keys.
+To create a group, call the "prepare" function from the user object as we need the user keys.

-Send this input to this endpoint with a post request: `https://api.sentc.com/api/v1/group`
+Send the necessary input to this endpoint using a POST request: https://api.sentc.com/api/v1/group

-The input contains all client related values are need to create a group, like group keys and the encrypted group key by users public key.
+The input should contain all the client-related values needed to create a group, such as group keys and the encrypted group key by the user's public key.

-You will get back the group id was result from the api request.
+Upon successful API request, the resulting group ID will be returned.

 :::: tabs type:card